PrefectHQ/prefect/docs/orchestration/faq/faq.md

 The Prefect context is not meant to be mutable so adding an item to it inside a task will not take effect in downstream tasks.
 Often, a much better approach is to use a Parameter to contain a value that will be used or manipulated by tasks.

-### How do I pull Cloud secrets instead of using Local Secrets?
+### How do I pull Cloud secrets instead of using local secrets?

 Flow runs triggered by an agent will pull Cloud secrets by default.
 If you want to pull Cloud secrets during testing with `flow.run()`, you can export the environment variable: